 - Do they understand your company mission and vision and their place in it?

 - Do they feel supported and do they regularly receive constructive feedback on their work?

 - Would they describe your company culture as driven yet still collegial?

 Based on the survey results, identify your company’s top three priorities for increased employee engagement and — here’s the kicker — actually take action to address and resolve them.

-You may not agree with all of their tactics but the fact that you asked sets the stage for a discussion and not a morale-busting monologue.
+Bennington says the process works best when supervisors outline benchmarks and then let the employees offer solutions on how to get there.
+“You may not agree with all of their tactics but the fact that you asked sets the stage for a discussion and not a morale-busting monologue,” she says.

 Everybody appreciates a raise or a bonus, but sometimes the budget says no. That’s when you have to give them something better than money.